Colouring exact distance graphs of chordal graphs: Acknowledgements

 \section{Acknowledgements}

 The author thanks Barnaby Roberts for fruitful discussions at early stages of this project, and in particular for providing the construction in Figure~\ref{largek}.
-The author is also thankful for Jan van den Heuvel's helpful feedback on several drafts, and to Louis Esperet for sending us an early draft of~\cite{Betal17}.
+The author also thanks Jan van den Heuvel for his helpful feedback on several drafts, Louis Esperet for sending us an early draft of~\cite{Betal17}, and anonymous referees for careful reading and helpful comments.

 The author thankfully acknowledges support from CONICYT, PIA/Concurso Apoyo a Centros Cient\'ificos y Tecnol\'ogicos de Excelencia con Financiamiento Basal AFB170001.